KislayKashyap-hub/Web-To-Lead-Form-LWC/README.md

 ---

 ## 🚀 Features
 - 🌟 **Dynamic Form Fields**: Collect lead details such as name, email, company, phone number, and other custom fields.
 - 🔄 **Real-Time Data Submission**: Automatically submits lead data to Salesforce when the form is filled out.
 - 📊 **Seamless Salesforce Integration**: Integrates directly with Salesforce to create, store, and manage leads.
 - 🖥️ **Responsive Design**: Optimized for both desktop and mobile views.
 - 💡 **Customizable Styling**: Use included CSS to adjust the form's appearance.
 - 📢 **Automatically Add Campaign Members**: Each lead created via the form is automatically added to a specified campaign.
-- 🌍 **Assign Leads Based on State**: Leads are assigned to the appropriate Salesforce user based on the state they are located in, ensuring proper ownership.
+- 🌍 **Assign Leads Based on State**: Leads are assigned to the appropriate Salesforce user based on their location.
+For example, leads from specific states like Maharashtra, Goa, etc., will be assigned to **Kislay Kumar**, while leads from other states will be assigned to **Sale Manager**.

 ---